Mr-Io/c-language-solutions/README.rst

 How to contribute
 -----------------
+One of the repository goals is to be welcoming to beginners and to people starting to learn C and GitHub.
+If it is your first time consider following a guide to `make your first contribution`_.

+.. _make your first contribution: https://github.com/firstcontributions/first-contributions

-This repository is simple, it only has the main branch and you are very welcome to contribute to it; just follow the simple
+This repository has only the main branch and you are very welcome to contribute to it; just follow the simple
 `fork and pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_ method.

-The repository has been created recently and there are a lot of thing to do:
+Here is a list of topics that are perfect to start with:
   * Improve solutions code:

     * bugs